-First Impressions: The D500 is just a bit larger than my D7200, but is almost the same size overall.
+First Impressions: The D500 is slightly larger than my D7200.
 LOTS of new features to learn and maximize for your photographic benefit, like NFC for easy smart device connectivity, WiFi, Touch LCD, and the new Snap Bridge; and that is just the beginning of the nice to have, when you look at the technical attributes of the D500, this is where you find where this camera shines and elevates its self among the DX crowd!

-Button placement is similar but NOT identical to other Nikon cameras so, some you will need to re-teach your fingers a few buttons.
+The button placement is similar but not identical to other Nikon cameras so, you will need to re-teach your fingers a few buttons.
 Looking underside, Nikon moves the Motor Drive connector to the far left side.
 I was hoping my Really Right Stuff D7200 Arca plate would fit, not even close - In the meantime I use a flat Arca plate so I can take the camera out with my tripod.

 Mine Shipped From Nikon: D500 arrives from Nikon very securely packed, with both a thick English and Spanish user manual and of course battery, USB, charger, etc. Over the years, I noticed Nikon go GREEN for packaging choices, Thanks Nikon for using recyclable packaging!.

 Quick First Set-Up: Power up the D500 and you are greeted by language settings, followed by snap bridge (images to the world) setup, You can skip the setup for Snap Bridge at that moment since you need the app installed on your device first.
 I did a basic setup for my time zone, date, time, etc the normal Nikon fare.
 Later I used the Nikon PC Camera Control Pro 2 to do a fully customized setup on day 2.
 (PC Camera Control allows access to the camera menus via your PC)